How can we help?

 Have any questions ?
 Let us help you find the answers in our FAQ section below.

-Two operators are recommended to operate the system.
+Depending on the application, typically two operators are recommended.
 Generally, a pilot in command, who is responsible for all flight operations and a co-pilot to assist with ground control operations, mission planning and camera/payloads control.
+For more basic applications like mapping a single operator can easily operate the system.

-The ALTI Transition can be rapidly deployed from in the case to in the air in approximately 10 min.
-This includes unpacking, assembly, mission planning, fueling and conducting all the preflight checks.
+From in the case to in the air, the aircraft can be setup within 10 min.
+This includes unpacking, assembly, mission planning, fueling and conducting all the pref-light checks.

 Our standard models are sold without Transponders, but we offer a range of ADS-B Transponder that can be installed.
-We have used and recommend the uAvionics Ping 20Si.
+We have used and recommend uAvionics products.

-We are busy working with experts in this specific field to develop such a solution for our aircraft, and will be implementing this feature in the near future.
+The type of operation and altitude that our clients typically fly are do not call for sensor based collision avoidance, but we are working with experts in this specific field to develop such a solution for our aircraft in the future.

-We suggest an area of between 4m to 6m squares.
-The aircraft takes off and lands vertically so any area larger than the aircraft itself will do, but for safety reasons any larger areas are recommended.
+We suggest an area of between 4m to 6m squared.
+The aircraft takes off and lands vertically so any area larger than the aircraft itself will do, but any larger areas available are recommended.

 VTOL stands for Vertical take-off and landing.
 Meaning the aircraft ascends and descends vertically and does not require a runway, bulky launch equipment or parachutes for take-off or landing.

-Depending on the actual weather, The ALTI Ascend and Transition aircraft design does not permit operating in wet weather conditions.
+Depending on the actual weather condition, The ALTI Ascend and Transition aircraft design does not permit operating in wet weather conditions.
 The ALTI Reach is capable of flight in wet and rainy conditions, depending on payload and other options required.

 Search and Rescue

-Depending on the aircraft, payload and all-up-weight.
-Hover time is strictly for take-off and landing, with a maximum hover time of up to 3min.
-Fixed wing flight on the ALTI Ascend is up to 6 hours or 500km (2-4 hours with maximum payload), 12 hours or 900km (6-8 hours with maximum payload) on the ALTI Transition and up to 20 hours or 1800km (8-14 hours with maximum payload) on the ALTI Reach, depending on aircraft options and setup.
+Depending on the aircraft, payload and all-up-weight, hover is strictly for take-off and landing with a maximum hover time of up to 3min.
+Fixed wing flight on the ALTI Ascend is up to 6 hours or 450km, 12 hours or 900km on the ALTI Transition and up to 20 hours or 1800km on the ALTI Reach.

 Not yet, alternative landing gear incorporating floating devices are being developed for this purpose.